Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

 even if you upload a new image at this stage, a thumbnail image will not be created.

-We need to set up a trigger so that the function will be executed automatically when an image is uploaded.
+We need to set up a trigger so that the function will run automatically when an image is uploaded.

-Click the Triggers tab from the lambda function we created.
+Click the trigger tab in the lambda function you created.

-The trigger itself was created when creating the function, so all that's left is to enable it.
+Since the trigger itself is created when you create the function, all that's left is to activate it.

 ⑤ Operation check